LazBilion/location-search-engine/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project runs on Google Chrome at this point.
-Will keep woring on it to make it cross-browser available

 ## Available Scripts